John Leahy (executive): Biography

 Leahy has an MBA from Syracuse University and a BA from Fordham University.
 He is a licensed multi-engine commercial pilot and is a former flight instructor with nearly 4,000 hours of flying time.
 He flew cargo across the Great Lakes.
 From 1977 to 1984, Leahy worked in marketing at Piper Aircraft.

 Leahy joined Airbus North America in January 1985, becoming head of sales soon after.
-He was appointed president of Airbus North America in 1988 with responsibility for the penetration of the strategic North American market, where most major U.S. airlines were Boeing customers.
+He was appointed president of Airbus North America in 1988 with responsibility for the penetration of the strategic North American market, where most major U.S. airlines were Boeing and McDonnell Douglas customers.

 His first deal was selling A320s to Northwest Airlines, which was a Boeing customer which was then the risk averse choice.

 When regular Boeing customer United Airlines bought the A320, this prompted Boeing to update the slower, shorter-range 737 Classic-400 into the more efficient, longer 737NG-800.

 Similar to loaning four A300B2 to Eastern Airlines for a test run before Leahy, selling 25 A300-600s to American required walk-away leases with little or no penalty at the return, and Boeing had to offer the same to place its 767-300ER.

 To feed its New York and Miami hubs, Pan Am replaced its Boeing 727s by A320s but when it collapsed, lessor GPA placed them to Braniff, which then collapsed, America West Airlines took them, went through bankruptcy, and became its largest operator with US Airways and later acquired American Airlines which ordered 400 A320s.

 In 1993–1994, Boeing struck exclusive supplier contracts for 20 years to eliminate competition and bind American, Continental, Delta, United and Southwest: the deal was ruled illegal when Boeing and McDonnell Douglas merged three years later, but was honored nonetheless.

 In 1994, Leahy was appointed chief commercial officer at the main office of Airbus, the position of the sales chief which was previously allocated to a Briton.
 In this capacity, he has outlasted five Airbus CEOs, and seven Boeing sales chiefs.

 Leahy set the goal of 50% market share by 2000 from low-double digits then in a little over five years.

 He presented this goal to the board in January 1995, for which this was out of reach, targeting 25% to 30%.

 He achieved 18% in 1995 and then Boeing Commercial Airplanes president Ron Woodard was determined to crush Airbus by cutting prices and offering early delivery slots: the 737 production rose from 21 a month to 27, unprecedented at the time, but the supply chain couldn't keep up and the line was shut down for 30 days to catch up, causing Boeing's first loss in 40 years as Woodard lost his job.

 Douglas failed in its strategy of being a small player taking small, profitable deals which lasted about three years : by 1997, it was down to a 7% market share and was absorbed by Boeing.